jrpotter/notebook/notes/bash/robustness.md

 <!--ID: 1706726911475-->
 END%%

-The point he is arguing is that the first command below is considered more robust than the second since the command is more loosely coupled to its environment:
+He argues that the first command below is more robust than the second since the command is more loosely coupled to its environment:

 ```bash
 $ awk 'program' input-file1 input-file2 ...